spanichella/ARIES-story-teller/README.md

 ![Pipeline Status](https://github.com/spanichella/ARIES-story-teller/actions/workflows/java_ci.yml/badge.svg)

-## 3. Our Contribution<a name="section3"></a>
+## 3. Our Contributions<a name="section3"></a>
-Our study is an extension of the aforementioned original [study](#section2) and evolves around the following research question:
+ Research tools have been proposed to analyze user stories or user reviews to support software evolution activities.
+However, very few studies investigated the usability, scalability, and accuracy of a tool enabling the analysis of **_both user reviews and user stories in industrial settings_**.
+To fill this gap, we investigate the usability, scalability, and accuracy of StoryTeller, a tool we designed to analyze both user reviews and user stories, through an industry evaluation involving developers and requirement engineers of a company called SM-company (detailed in Section \ref{sec:evaluation}), a leader in employee survey evaluations in Switzerland.

+### 4 Evaluation Context

+**SM-company**.
+For confidentiality reasons, we refer to the  company involved in our industrial evaluation with the Swiss-Marketing Company (*SM-company*) and with the SM Software Project (*SM-Project*), the project that has been considered for the evaluation of StoryTeller.
+The *SM-Project* was launched by the \textit{SM-company}, an innovative market research company in Switzerland, a leader in employee surveys, leadership feedback, and supervisor evaluation throughout Switzerland.
+The company was founded in 2002 and has over 20 years of expertise in the field of market and company analysis.
+Based on well-founded study concepts as well as quick, user-friendly surveys and meaningful reporting, the company offers a broad variety of products in the field of employee satisfaction, customer satisfaction, and leadership feedback.

-### 3 Datasets
+### 5 Datasets
 Related studies pointed out that the lack of data from requirement elicitation sessions is an obstacle in this type of classification approach.
-Thus, we focused on extending the requirements and user story [dataset of the former study](datasets/study) in contemplation of further validating the efficiency and precision of the _Requirements-Collector_ tool.
+Thus, we provided [datasets](datasets) for validating the accuracy and usability of the _StoryTeller_ tool.

-## References
-- [1] S. Panichella and M. Ruiz Requirements-Collector: Automating Requirements Specification from Elicitation Sessions and User Feedback .
-IEEE International Requirements Engineering Conference (RE’20).
+To assess the classification accuracy achieved by the ML pipeline of StoryTeller, we conducted an empirical evaluation involving a dataset of user stories provided by the *SM-company*. three participants of the *SM-company* such as a developer, a software architect, and a requirement engineer,  shared with us a dataset concerning an internal RE meeting concerning the *SM-Project*, containing the corresponding anonymized textual transcripts, derived from the transcribed audio recording of the RE meeting by the participants.
+Thus, we asked the participants to manually (and collaboratively) label the data in a format compatible with StoryTeller.
+As result, we obtained a [dataset](datasets)  (available in our repository) having in total 664 statements that have been manually labeled as *functional* (150) or *non-functional* (45) requirements, or as irrelevant (the remaining 469) statements by the participants.